omicscodeathon/denguedrug/README.md

 #### Root mean square deviation (RMSD) for 100 ns MD simulations

+The RMSD serves as a reliable indicator of protein stability, evaluating the stability of the complex against the original atomic coordinates of the protein backbone (Adinortey et al., 2022; Kwofie et al., 2022).
+Analysis of the RMSD plots revealed that both the unbound protein and the four lead compounds maintained stability throughout the 100 ns simulation, except for the inhibitor Prednisolone, which exhibited instability until the 70 ns mark.
+The unbound protein showed the least fluctuation overall.
+The RMSD for the NS2B/NS3pro-Prednisolone complex sharply increased from 0 to 0.26 nm and displayed substantial fluctuations until reaching stability at 70 ns (Fig. 6).
+In contrast, the NS2B/NS3pro-ZINC38628344 RMSD peaked at 0.25 nm and stabilized toward the end of the simulation, averaging 0.22 nm.
+The complexes NS2B/NS3pro-ZINC95485940, ZINC14441502, and NS2B/NS3pro-2',4'-dihydroxychalcone exhibited similar fluctuation patterns, averaging around 0.17 nm (Fig. 6).

 <p align="justify">
   When using the pipeline or findings for research or commercial purposes please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1">cite</a> our research.
 </p>